 Cardboard Terrain

 As I mentioned above, lots of line of sight blocking terrain is vital for a game of Infinity.
 Corvus Belli produce pre-printed cardboard terrain with their Operation Packs, and the quality has been really going up over the years.
-The most recent ones are the best, and are double sided to give two designs.
+Sandtrap has a new design entirely.
+The recent ones before that are also good, and are double sided to give two designs.

-The sets that use the new, high quality design are the Kaldstrom set and the Salvora set.
+Outside of Sandtrap, you currently have Hlokk Station and Darpan Xeno-Station.
 Both have a Scenery Pack and an Expansion pack.
 You can get all the terrain you need for a full size game with two Scenery Packs and one Scenery Expansion Packs.

 Infinity players are really rather serious about their scenery, and can end up spending more on it than models.
 There's a huge range of third party suppliers who do good terrain that suits Infinity, but I think that's a separate article all by itself.